jasonbrackman/arberator/README.md

      │  └─ resume.txt
 ```
 The way the Tree is displayed can be manipulated by overriding the Renderer.
-The default renderer will display the Tree as simple text.
+The default renderer will display the FFS as simple text.
 But you can override
-the settings to display the Tree as HTML, Markdown, or any other format you want.
+the Renderer to use HTML, Markdown, or any other format you want.

 Example:
 ```
-# Use the customRenderer

 from fictus.renderer import Renderer

+# create a customRenderer
 customRenderer = Renderer(
     "", "",  # Doc open/close
     "📄", "",  # File open/close